cotes2020/jekyll-theme-chirpy/_posts/2021-11-14-factorials-invariant-points.md

 The Laplace transform is a functional $$\mathcal{L} : \mathcal{T} \left\{ \mathcal{D} \right\} \mapsto \mathcal{V}$$ where: $$\mathcal{D}$$ is the differential operator; $$\mathcal{T} \left\{ \mathcal{D} \right\}$$ is any differential operator; and $$\mathcal{V}$$ is an operator which maps a function space to itself.

-In other words, the Laplace transform is a map from differential operators to operators formed from ordinary functions of the form $$v \left( z \right)$$ .
+In other words, the Laplace transform is a map from differential operators to operators formed from ordinary functions of the form $$v \left( z \right)$$.

 $$\mathcal{L} \left\{ \mathcal{D}^n \left\{ \cdot \right\} \right\} \left( s \right) = s^n \mathcal{L} \left\{ \cdot \right\} \left( s \right) - \sum_{k=0}^{n-1} s^{k} \mathcal{D}^{n-k} \left\{ \cdot \right\} \left( 0^- \right)$$